Finite type coarse expanding conformal dynamics: is finite type

 with analogous formulae used for $\level{\cdot}{\cdot}$ and $\divlevel{\cdot}{\cdot}$. \end{defn} The following fact is known; see \cite{ghys:delaharpe:groupes}.
 For all $R_1 \in \xi_1, R_2 \in \xi_2$, we have

-Thus, up to a universal additive constant, the choice of representative ray used, and the choice of points (at sufficiently high level) on these rays in the computation is irrelevant.
-Moreover, by Lemma \ref{lemma:products_comparable}, the quantities
+Thus, up to a universal additive constant, the choice of representative ray and the choice of points (at sufficiently high level) on these rays used in the computation is irrelevant.
+Moreover, by Lemma \ref{lemma:products_comparable}, there exists a constant $C_0$ such that for all $\xi_1, \xi_2$,

-coincide up to a universal additive constant, and these quantities may be computed (up to this constant) by computing $\level{R_1(t)}{R_2(t)}$ for any $t$ which is sufficiently large.
+Therefore, any one of these quantities may be approximated, to within $C_0$, by computing $\level{R_1(t)}{R_2(t)}$ for any $t$ which is sufficiently large.

 Tracing through the dependencies shows that one may in fact take this additive constant to be $C_0 = 100(\delta + m(H_\Sigma))$.

 It is known that

 \be \item $\gromprod{\xi_1}{\xi_2} = \gromprod{\xi_2}{\xi_1}$ \item $\gromprod{\xi_1}{\xi_2} = \infty \iff \xi_1 = \xi_2$ \item $\gromprod{\xi_1}{\xi_3} \geq \min\{\gromprod{\xi_1}{\xi_2}, \gromprod{\xi_2}{\xi_3}\} - \delta$. \eb and we have similar statements for the other two products.